maonaparede/ChangeButtonOnTouch/README.md

 # Welcome to the ChangeButtonOnTouch-Lib wiki!

-## This lib was created to make custom buttons quickly
+## This lib was created to make custom buttons quickly;

 With this lib, when the button is press, it change the text color and the button background / color.